Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Additional Details on Parameter Update Equations

-{}The above equation can be used for updating the variance parameter of the Gamma-MCA model.
-Moreover, observe that despite the approximation of the Digamma function, in practice, the aforementioned equation provides a good estimation of the variance of the Gamma distribution.
-Other approximations of the Digamma function can be also used to improve the performance of the method.
-For the experiments above, however, we used the first three terms of the Digamma function in \eqref{digamma_func} for the approximation.
+{}The above equation has been used for updating the variance of the Gamma-MCA model in our experiments in Sec. \ref{subsec:noise_type_estimation}.
+Despite the approximation of the Digamma function, we observed that the aforementioned equation provides, in practice, a good estimation of the variance parameter.
+Other approximations of the Digamma function can be further used to improve the performance of the method.
+For instance, we also used the first three and also four terms of the Digamma function in \eqref{digamma_func} for our experiments and consistently observed a better approximation of the variance.